Epilepsy and Seizures in Children

 Your child may also have:

-- Imaging tests of the brain, such as an MRI or CT scan
+Imaging tests of the brain, such as MRI or CT scan

-and test the cerebral spinal fluid for infection or other problems
+and test the cerebrospinal fluid for infection or other problems

 How are seizures treated in a child?

 The goal of treatment is to control, stop, or reduce how often seizures occur.
 Treatment

 is most often done with medicine.
 Many types of medicines are used to treat seizures

 and epilepsy.
 Your child’s healthcare provider will need to identify the type of seizure

 your child is having.
 Medicines are selected based on the type of seizure, age of